11 Species of Woodpeckers in Indiana

 The female acorn woodpecker also has a red crown, but her plumage is much more mottled than the males.

-Acorn woodpeckers are known for their tendency to eat tree seeds such as those from oak trees and can live up to five years old.
+Acorn woodpeckers tend to eat tree seeds such as those from oak trees and can live up to five years old.
 They often create a granary in their nests, storing food collected during the day.

 These woodpeckers in Indiana are monogamous birds and will mate for life.